Loader

 How to Help Your Loved One with Dementia

 Supporting a loved one with dementia takes patience, understanding and practical strategies that adapt as their condition changes.
-Here's how you can help them live better with dementia:
+These dementia tips can help them live better:

 • Set up a regular daily routine to minimize confusion and help them feel secure